 The two Challenges have been set up such that each offers a new and creative experience for the students.
-The learning outcomes of the second Challenge build from those designated to the first.
+The learning outcomes of the second Challenge build from those of the first Challenge.
 Similarly, the student’s depth of technical knowledge and experiences are expected to progress from the outcomes of the first, setting a baseline from which to build in the second.
-At the end of the course a comprehensive set of learning outcomes will have been achieved.
+At the end of the module a comprehensive set of learning outcomes will have been achieved.

 The Challenges have also been aligned to facilitate the student’s practice and exploration of the ‘design cycle’.
 The first Challenge has been designed to give students the time to exhaust and engage in the investigative, creative, critical thinking, conceptual and iterative steps within the upper half of the design cycle, whilst the second Challenge is heavily focused on having the students design, model, make/prototype and test their way to a unique design.